webaware/eway-payment-gateway/readme.txt

 = Can I use the eWAY hosted payment form with this plugin? =

-No, this plugin only supports the [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments.html).
+No, this plugin only supports the [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments).

 = What is Stored Payments? =

-Like Direct Payments, the purchase information is sent to eWAY for processing, but with [Stored Payments](http://www.eway.com.au/how-it-works/what-products-are-included-#stored-payments) it isn't processed right away.
+Like Direct Payments, the purchase information is sent to eWAY for processing, but with [Stored Payments](http://www.eway.com.au/how-it-works/payment-products#stored-payments) it isn't processed right away.
 The merchant needs to login to their eWAY Business Centre to complete each transaction.
 It's useful for shops that do drop-shipping and want to delay billing.
 Most websites should have this option set to No.

 = What is Beagle? =

-[Beagle](http://www.eway.com.au/how-it-works/what-products-are-included-#beagle-(free)) is a service from eWAY that provides a level of fraud protection for your transactions.
+[Beagle](http://www.eway.com.au/how-it-works/payment-products#beagle-%28free%29) is a service from eWAY that provides a level of fraud protection for your transactions.
 It uses information about the IP address of the purchaser to suggest whether there is a risk of fraud.
 You must configure [Beagle rules](http://www.eway.com.au/developers/resources/beagle-%28free%29-rules) in your MYeWAY console before enabling Beagle in this plugin.

+**NB**: You will also need to add a Country field to your checkout form.
+Beagle works by comparing the country of the address with the country where the purchaser is using the Internet; Beagle won't be used when checking out without a country selected.

-NB: Beagle isn't available for Another WordPress Classifieds Plugin due to the way that plugin collects billing information.
+**NB**: Beagle isn't available for Another WordPress Classifieds Plugin due to the way that plugin collects billing information.

 = Where do I find the eWAY transaction number? =